 Which methodology should I use?

-There are many Lean methodologies used in Wisconsin state agencies.
+There are many improvement methodologies used in Wisconsin state agencies.
 However, almost all of these methodologies are nearly identical.
-Other than the 5S approach, which is used to clean and reorganize a work space, all Lean methodologies follow the same basic steps.
+Other than the 5S approach, which is used to clean and reorganize a work space, the methodologies follow the same basic steps.

 These steps include: